Susquehanna International Group: History

 Susquehanna was founded in May 1987 by six entrepreneurs, including Arthur Dantchik and Jeff Yass, who met in the late 1970s at the State University of New York at Binghamton, where they gathered to play cards.
 The company was named after the Susquehanna River, which flows near their alma mater.
 By October 1988, the firm had 100 employees and was located above the Philadelphia Stock Exchange.
-The company generated $30 million in annual revenue in its first year, having earned millions through put options it had purchased prior to the Black Monday stock market crash.
+It generated $30 million in revenue in its first year, having earned millions through put options it had bought before the Black Monday stock market crash.
 Susquehanna's profits in the late 1990s often topped $1 billion.
 By then, the company was trading convertible bonds, commodity options, index options, and was a major exchange-traded fund market maker.

 In 1996, Susquehanna founded Heights Capital Management in San Francisco, which focuses on PIPE investments in healthcare and technology.

 In 2005, Susquehanna launched SIG China, its venture capital operation in China.
 As of 2022, the firm had invested in over 350 companies with over 70 exits.

 In 2006, Susquehanna launched Susquehanna Growth Equity, which invests in software and information services, and offers growth stage funding to companies operating in the U.S. and Israel.
 At this point, Susquehanna had grown to over 12 offices throughout North America, Europe, and Asia.

-The same year, the firm invested in Kuxun, a search engine company, which was sold three years later, in 2009, to Expedia.
+The same year, the firm invested in Kuxun, a search engine company, which was sold in 2009 to Expedia.

-Susquehanna experienced a major downturn during the 2008 financial crisis but rebounded quickly, benefitting from the federal government's bailout of the financial system.
+Susquehanna experienced a major downturn during the 2008 financial crisis but rebounded quickly, benefiting from the federal government's bailout of the financial system.

-The firm invested $5 million into ByteDance, the parent company of TikTok, in 2012 when ByteDance was founded.
-As of 2020, its stake in ByteDance represented 15 percent of its fully-diluted capitalization table and was valued over $15 billion on paper.
+When ByteDance, the parent company of TikTok, was founded in 2012, Susquehanna invested $5 million in it.
+As of 2020, its stake in ByteDance represented 15% of its fully diluted capitalization table and was valued over $15 billion on paper.
+During negotiations over TikTok's future ownership in 2025, Susquehanna was among ByteDance's largest existing investors involved in discussions of restructuring TikTok's US operations.

 In 2013, Susquehanna acquired G1 Execution Services LLC (G1X) from E-Trade.

 In 2014, Susquehanna expanded its venture capital operations to Japan.

 In 2017, Susquehanna launched Susquehanna Private Capital, LLC, which focuses on buyouts of U.S. middle market companies in the aerospace, industrials, consumer, healthcare, and business and government services industries.

-Also in 2017, Susquehanna established Nellie Analytics, a Dublin based sports betting company.
+Also in 2017, Susquehanna established Nellie Analytics, a Dublin-based sports betting company.

-As of 2018, the firm traded about seven percent of U.S. ETF volume and more than $1.5 trillion in ETFs globally on an annual basis.
+As of 2018, the firm traded about 7% of U.S. ETF volume and more than $1.5 trillion in ETFs globally on an annual basis.

 As of 2022, the firm had 14 offices worldwide.

+In 2024, Susquehanna announced the first dedicated trading desk for prediction markets on Wall Street.

 Susquehanna played a significant market maker role in the 2024 merger of Digital World Acquisition Corp. and Trump Media & Technology Group.

+In 2025, Susquehanna helped fund the White House's East Wing demolition and planned building of a ballroom.